bnb-chain/greenfield/docs/modules/storage-management.md

 ```
 ### MsgLeaveGroup

-Used to leave a group for group member
+A group member can choose to leave a group.

 ```protobuf
 message MsgLeaveGroup {